Skip to content

 📦 Pyaket uses the rust programming language for its core functionality.

 Developing or compiling rust projects requires a toolchain - collection of a compiler, project manager, standard library, and other tools.
-Luckily, rustup, the official installation method, manages it all for you, including cross compilation; except for few external dependencies.
+Luckily, the official installation method rustup manages it all for you, including cross compilation (except for a few external dependencies).

-All major platforms are supported, though some might be problematic for your dependencies.
+All major platforms are supported, though some might be problematic for your project.

 Native